-Function Status Description SP60 Value less than ON when the accumulator value is less than the instruction value.
-SP61 Value equal to ON when the accumulator value is equal to the instruction value.
-SP62 Greater than ON when the accumulator value is greater than the instruction value.
-SP63 Zero ON when the result of the instruction is zero (in the accumulator).
-SP64 Half borrow ON when the 16-bit subtraction instruction results in a borrow.
-SP65 Borrow ON when the 32-bit subtraction instruction results in a borrow.
-SP66 Half carry ON when the 16-bit addition instruction results in a carry.
-SP67 Carry When the 32-bit addition instruction results in a carry.
-SP70 Sign ON anytime the value in the accumulator is negative.
-SP71 Invalid octal number ON when an Invalid octal number was entered.
+SP60 Value less than on when the accumulator value is less than the instruction value.
+SP61 Value equal to on when the accumulator value is equal to the instruction value.
+SP62 Greater than on when the accumulator value is greater than the instruction value.
+SP63 Zero on when the result of the instruction is zero (in the accumulator.)
+SP64 Half borrow on when the 16 bit subtraction instruction results in a borrow.
+SP65 Borrow on when the 32 bit subtraction instruction results in a borrow.
+SP66 Half carry on when the 16 bit addition instruction results in a carry.
+SP67 Carry when the 32 bit addition instruction results in a carry.
+SP70 Sign on anytime the value in the accumulator is negative.
+SP71 Invalid octal number on when an Invalid octal number was entered.
 This also occurs when the V-memory specified by a pointer (P) is not valid.
-SP73 Overflow ON if overflow occurs in the accumulator when a signed addition or subtraction results in an incorrect sign bit.
-SP75 Data error ON if a BCD number is expected and a non BCD number is encountered.
-SP76 Load zero ON when any instruction loads a value of zero into the accumulator.
+SP73 Overflow on if overflow occurs in the accumulator when a signed addition or subtraction results in an incorrect sign bit.
+SP75 Data error on if a BCD number is expected and a non-BCD number is encountered.
+SP76 Load zero on when any instruction loads a value of zero into the accumulator.
+SP100 X0 is on X0 - on for 1 scan after a pulse on X0 occurs.